 We undertook a review of the company's historic capital expenditure, which resulted in the identification of additional capital allowances in excess of £2.6 million, saving the client over £484,000 pounds in tax relief.
 Some of the savings were achieved on buildings acquired 17 years ago.

 - Fit-out and refurbishment - Yorkshire based restaurant chain

 G+E was engaged to perform a detailed capital allowance review of the all building expenditure ensuring that all elements of plant were identified and that claims for enhanced capital allowances were made were possible.
 The tax saving associated with the exercise amounted to approximately £795,000 pounds.

 Our client acquired a office building at a cost of £563,000.
 A detailed review of the expenditure was performed which identified eligible plant of £187,000, resulting in a cash saving of approximately £74,000 pounds.

 We were engaged to review two freehold pub acquisitions which had been undertaken by the client a few years previous.
 The result of the review was that the client received a cash repayment from HMRC for overpaid tax in the prior year and a cash saving overtime of almost £96,000.

 - Corporate Finance We are fully committed to managing the entire corporate finance deal process, minimising risks and ultimately getting the best deal for you.

-- R&D Tax Credits The BPIF have teamed up with R&D Tax specialist Garbutt Elliott to help members identify and claim tax credits for any development work undertaken.
+- R&D Tax Credits The BPIF have teamed up with R&D Tax specialist Azets to help members identify and claim tax credits for any development work undertaken.

-- VAT The BPIF have teamed up with specialist Garbutt Elliott to help you distinguish your VAT requirements.
+- VAT The BPIF have teamed up with specialist Azets to help you distinguish your VAT requirements.

 The BPIF is the printing industries champion.
 By becoming a member you join a diverse and influential community.
 We help you solve business problems, connect you to new customers and suppliers and make your voice heard in government.